 An introduction to the theory, process, and techniques of costume design.
 Students study the skills of costume designers and technicians.
 Some hand-sewing and some machine-sewing will be included.
 Topics may include basic theater history, research, and collaboration in design, pattern use, measurement, terminology, and specialized skills (such as knitting, crochet, and beadwork).
 Students complete one stage-ready piece, either alone or in collaboration with classmates.

-An exploration of improvisation – the art of talking, acting, and responding in the moment.
+This class is an exploration of improvisation—the art of talking, acting, and responding in the moment.
 Group exercises and scene work take place in a safe and positive environment.
-The class offers a unique opportunity for students to improve not only their acting technique, but their social and conversational skills as well.
+The class offers a unique opportunity for students to improve not only their acting technique but their social and conversational skills as well.

 The National Endowment for the Arts and the Poetry Foundation have partnered with U.S. state arts agencies to support Poetry Out Loud, a contest that encourages students to learn about great poetry through memorization and recitation.
 This program also helps students master public speaking skills, build self-confidence, and learn about their literary heritage.